 15 Popular Preschools near DC: Great Preschools in DC, Maryland, and Northern Virginia

-Though it may seem strange to be thinking about preschools already, many preschools near DC are already accepting applications for the 2022-2023 school year.
-Some even have January application deadlines!
-And because choosing a preschool is such a difficult and important decision, parents in the DC area should start doing their research now.
+The truth is, it's never too soon to start thinking about preschool.
+Some of the schools below have January application deadlines; choosing a preschool is a difficult and important decision, so parents of toddlers in the DC area should start doing their research now.

 There are many factors to consider when choosing a preschool.
 Do you want a play-based or a nature-based school?
 A full-day or a half-day program?
 Do you have your heart set on a language immersion program or a Montessori school?
 Be sure to schedule tours or attend Open Houses of any preschools you are interested in to get a feel for them and see if they're a good fit.
 And keep in mind that popular and highly rated preschools can fill up quickly.